-A few years ago, when my son (my oldest) was three years old, we were driving to church on September 11 when my son noticed the flag at half mast.
+A few years ago, when my son (my oldest) was three years old, we were driving to church on September 11 when my son noticed the flag at half-mast.
 He asked me the question that haunted me at the time: “Why is the flag coming down?”

 I told him that many years ago on that day some bad men stole an airplane and killed a lot of people.
-We fly the flag half way up to remember that lots of people died.
+We fly the flag halfway up to remember that lots of people died.

 “Who were the people that died?” he responded.
 “Tell me their names.”

 I didn’t have any names for him.
 I didn’t, in fact, know any of the 3,000 people who died that day.
 I didn’t even see the television coverage until after I returned home from campus a few hours after the fact.
-I found out about the towers as I walked in to my economics class at 9 a.m.
+I found out about the towers as I walked into my economics class at 9 a.m.
 Mountain Time, just 20 minutes after I’d finished reading the New York Times and heading out for class.

 It struck me, though, that his first reaction was to connect with the people who died.
 He could have said, “Why would bad men do that?” but no, he knows that some people are bad in the world.
-He just wanted to remember along with me and all the others that put our flag at half mast.
+He just wanted to remember along with me and all the others that put our flag at half-mast.
 I had just told him that we lower the flag to remember.
 He was remembering through me.
 In some respects, that is enough of history to comprehend for preschoolers!

-Remembering the Helpers on September 11
+Remembering the Helpers in September 11 Lessons

 As children get older, it may be helpful to understand the positive amidst the tragedy.